 Get Legal Representation to Challenge DUI Charges

 If you’re facing a DUI charge, contact your attorney for information on how to face the issue and get a dismissal.
-In case the charges are proved in court, you must maintain a clean slate for at least three to ten years to get the record sealed.
-This time frame depends on the state laws where you live, and expungement lawyers can help make the situation go away.
+In case the charges are proved in court, you must typically maintain a clean slate for at least three to ten years to get the record sealed.

 A Field Sobriety Test is typically not that easy to clear, but if you face DUI charges, make sure to get competent legal representation and resolve the issue.